nc-gp/roulette/README.md

 That's all what you need to do!
 ## Options
+You don't need to set every option in init function.
+Roulette have default options.
 | Option | Description | Type |
 | ------ | ------ | ------ |
 | timer | The time, in milliseconds (thousandths of a second) | Number |